 The following building requirements need to be considered in relation to water tanks;

-If you have any further questions or are uncertain of your particular circumstances please contact East Gippsland Shire on 5153 9500 or East Gippsland Water on Ph 1300 720 700.
+If you have any further questions or are uncertain of your particular circumstances please contact either East Gippsland Shire Council or Gippsland Water.